• Skip to main content

 Fasten off and leave a long tail for sewing.
 Then, sew the leaf to the side of the tulip’s stem.
 You may need to also tack down the leaf top to the bottom of the flower, so it lays flat.

-I hope you enjoyed making this crochet tulip coaster pattern and that it adds a touch of brightness to your home!
+I hope you enjoyed making this crochet tulip coaster and that it adds a touch of brightness to your home!

 If you’re looking for more crochet coaster fun, don’t forget to check out my crochet daisy coaster and crochet strawberry coaster patterns for even more adorable floral and fruity projects to brighten up your space!